What is Intracept?

 - Intracept is a minimally invasive procedure for certain types of low back pain.

-- Back pain treated by this procedure is typically worse in the morning and can also be worse bending over.
+- Back pain treated by this procedure is typically worse in the morning and can also be worse bending over forward.

 Who is a candidate?